gmag11/painlessMesh/README.md

 ### Limitations and caveats

 - Try to avoid using `delay()` in your code.
 To maintain the mesh we need to perform some tasks in the background.
 Using `delay()` will stop these tasks from happening and can cause the mesh to lose stability/fall apart.
-Instead we recommend using the scheduler included in `painlessMesh`.
-That scheduler is a slightly modified version of the [TaskScheduler](http://playground.arduino.cc/Code/TaskScheduler) library.
-Documentation can be found [here](http://www.smart4smart.com/TaskScheduler.pdf).
+Instead we recommend using [TaskScheduler](http://playground.arduino.cc/Code/TaskScheduler) which is used in `painlessMesh` itself.
+Documentation can be found [here](https://github.com/arkhipenko/TaskScheduler/wiki/Full-Document).
 For other examples on how to use the scheduler see the example folder.
-- `painlessMesh` subscribes to WiFi events ([ESP8266](https://gitlab.com/painlessMesh/painlessMesh/blob/7ed16871eaa5a57b199d2a469cd48bfda8ad4eb7/src/painlessMeshConnection.cpp#L613) and [ESP32](https://gitlab.com/painlessMesh/painlessMesh/blob/7ed16871eaa5a57b199d2a469cd48bfda8ad4eb7/src/painlessMeshConnection.cpp#L611)).
+- `painlessMesh` subscribes to WiFi events.
 Please be aware that as a result `painlessMesh` can be incompatible with user programs/other libraries that try to bind to the same events.
 - Try to be conservative in the number of messages (and especially broadcast messages) you sent per minute.
 This is to prevent the hardware from overloading.
 Both esp8266 and esp32 are limited in processing power/memory, making it easy to overload the mesh and destabilise it.
 And while `painlessMesh` tries to prevent this from happening, it is not always possible to do so.
 - Messages can go missing or be dropped due to high traffic and you can not rely on all messages to be delivered.
 One suggestion to work around is to resend messages every so often.
 Even if some go missing, most should go through.
 Another option is to have your nodes send replies when they receive a message.
 The sending nodes can the resend the message if they haven’t gotten a reply in a certain amount of time.